de-finnik/PassVault/README.md

 By clicking on the i(nformation) icon in the left top corner, you open the settings frame:

 ![Settings dialog](screenshots/settings.png)

+## Google Drive
+PassVault lets you synchronize your passwords with all of your devices via Google Drive.
+To start you'll have to click the button with the Google Drive icon in the top right corner.
+Now you'll have to log in to your Google Account and allow PassVault to save your passwords encrypted to your Google Drive.
+When you synchronize your passwords the first time, PassVault will generate a random drive password for you, with that your passwords will be encrypted in your Google Drive.
+You'll need this password later if you want to log in from another device.
+After logging in, PassVault will always synchronize your passwords with your drive on startup, after adding, deleting or editing a password or if you click the "synchronize with Drive" button in the top left corner of the main frame.
+If you forget your drive password, you'll be able to show it after clicking on the "Your Google Drive password" button and entering your main password.

 ## Changing your main password
 You can easily change your main password by hitting the button.